technerdlove/NTI-310/securing_ldap.md

 to `$servers->setValue('login','anon_bind',false);`

+### Test
+[Visit your phpmyadmin page and ensure the annonymous checkbox has dissapeared.]

 ### Install mod_ssl
 This is a module loaded into apache.
 Much like the linux kernel apache remains small, elegant and flexible by using modules.
 We'll generate our cert and then configure the ssl.conf file.
-Of note: we're also using come fun diffy helmen crypto which will make our exchanges more secure.
+Of note: we're also using some fun Diffy Helmen crypto which will make our exchanges more secure.
 The Diffy Helmen crypto will take a bit to generate, so be patient.
+It will grab your terminal for about five minutes.
+This is a good time to get a cup of coffee.

 ```